fimbul-works/seidr/README.md

 ## 🎯 Core Concepts

-Seidr has a simple philosophy: **one class, everything else is utility functions**.
+Seidr has a simple philosophy: **one class**, everything else is *utility functions*.
 The only class is `Seidr<T>` - a reactive observable that manages state and automatically updates bound DOM elements.

 ### Reactive State